archetype-themes/plugin-theme-component/README.md

 # Archie

 Archie is Archetype's CLI (Command Line Interface).
-Archie is designed to segment and structure code in a way to help Shopify Theme development.
-Shared Collections of Sections can be easily integrated in ahy Shopify Theme.
-This reduces code duplication, therefore allowing for theme maintenance.
+Archie is designed to facilitate Shopify Theme development by making it fast and easy to populate and maintain Themes with tons of Sections.

+Gone are the days of manually copying sections from one theme to another, Archie allows you to create a shareable Collection of Sections that we bundle as an NPM package.
+Simply add the dependency to install them within your Shopify Themes.

+**Main Benefits**

+- Bundle as many Sections and Snippets as you want within your Collection.
+- Share common JavaScript and Styles with your Sections
+- Say *"goodbye"* to duplicated code by sharing your Collection with as many Themes as you want
+- Configure your Theme to use all or a selection of Sections within a Collection
+- Fix your bug once; in the collection repository.
+  - Update the Collection dependency in your Themes repository.
+- Javascript processing through esbuild will assemble everything in a single file.
+- Optionally use Sass preprocessor for your CSS
+- Use postCSS post-processing for your CSS to assemble everything in a single file.

 ## Prerequisites